hikogui/hikogui/docs/geometry.md

 ### Window and Widget-surface coordinates

-The local coordinates in a window and widgets are in points.
+The coordinates in a window and widgets  are in pixels.
-With the origin in the corner of the left bottom most point.
+With the center of the left bottom pixel having the coordinates (0.5, 0.5).

-The local x,y-coordinates are multiplied by the DPI-scale of the window.
-The DPI-scale is always an integer, which allows much easier alignment of lines to actual pixels.

 The alignment of borders to pixels is the responsibility of the widget that draws itself.
 The widget has access to the `draw_context::draw_box_including_border()` function to position the border's edge to the edge of the given rectangle, if the rectangle is rounded to integer coordinates; the rectangle, border and pixel will share the same edge.

-At DPI-scale of 1, it is assumed that the display has a 84 DPI.
-This is the middle ground between Window's default 96 DPI and macOS's default 72 DPI.
-The ShapedText class will scale to 84 DPI automatically, further DPI scaling will be handled by the `draw_context`.

 ### Window depth